albrechtjonas/Java-Game-Snake/README.md

 ## How To Get This Game On Your Device
 - Download snake.jar file on your computer
-- Make sure JDK has been downloaded
+- Make sure JDK has been installed
 - Open terminal and type java -jar (directory of snake.jar file)

 ![Screen Shot 2019-10-14 at 17 21 23](https://user-images.githubusercontent.com/49256436/66791008-1e7d7b80-eea7-11e9-898a-314882e99992.png)